MetaMask/SIPs/SIPS/sip-12.md

 ---
 sip: 12
 title: Domain Resolution
-status: Final
+status: Draft
 discussions-to: https://github.com/MetaMask/SIPs/discussions/31
-author: Hassan Malik (@hmalik88), Frederik Bolding (@frederikbolding)
+author: Hassan Malik (@hmalik88)
-created: 2022-08-23
+created: 2023-07-18
 ---

 ## Abstract

-This SIP proposes a way for snaps to provide "insights" into transactions that users are signing.
-These insights can then be displayed in the MetaMask confirmation UI, helping the user to make informed decisions about signing transactions.
+This SIP proposes a new endowment, `endowment:name-lookup`, that enables a way for snaps to resolve a `domain` and `address` to their respective counterparts.

-Example use cases for transaction insights are phishing detection, malicious contract detection and transaction simulation.

 ## Motivation

-One of the most difficult problems blockchain wallets solve for their users is "signature comprehension", i.e. making cryptographic signature inputs intelligible to the user.
-Blockchain transactions are signed before being submitted to a node, and constitute an important subset of this problem space.
-A single wallet may not be able to provide all relevant information to any given user for any given transaction.
-To alleviate this problem, this SIP aims to expand the kinds of information MetaMask provides to a user before signing a transaction.

-The current MetaMask extension already has a "transaction insights" feature that decodes transactions and displays the result to the user.
-To expand on this feature, this SIP allows the community to build snaps that provide arbitrary "insights" into transactions.
-These insights can then be displayed in the MetaMask UI alongside any information provided by MetaMask itself.
+Currently, the MetaMask wallet allows for ENS domain resolution.
+The implementation is hardcoded and limited to just the ENS protocol.
+In an effort to increasingly modularize the wallet and allow for resolution beyond ENS, we decided to open up domain/address resolution to snaps.
+A snap would be able to provide resolution based on a domain or address provided with a chain ID.
+The address resolution is in essence "reverse resolution".
+The functionality provided by this API is also beneficial as a base layer for a petname system.
+Resolutions can eventually be fed into the petname system and used as a means for cache invalidation.

 ## Specification